Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts: Introduction

 \section{Introduction}

 In 2017, a vulnerability in a smart contract on the Ethereum platform led to the theft of approximately 31 million dollars' worth of Ether (see \cite{manning2018parity_hack} for a code example with comments explaining the details of the attack).
 This vulnerability, known as the \emph{Parity Multisig Wallet attack} (PMW), involved an intricate interplay between two peculiar, low-level features of the Solidity smart-contract language \cite{solidity2022}: \emph{delegate calls} and \emph{fallback functions}, which can be used for developing utility libraries.
 The root cause was an unintended and unwanted flow of data from an untrusted source to a trusted variable, which was used by an attacker to access wallet contracts and drain them of their Ether.
 In security parlance, the \emph{integrity} of that variable was compromised.
 Preserving integrity is crucial to guarantee \emph{non-interference} \cite{goguen_mesegier1982security_policies} and, in \cite{volpano2000secure_flow_typesystem}, Volpano, Irvine and Smith created a type system for ensuring such a property, using the concept of \emph{security types}---that is, types that control the information flow between memory segments of different security levels.
 This line of work has been taken up in \cite{AGL25,chinese2021flowtypes}, where type systems with security types for a Solidity-like language have been devised to prevent such unwanted flows.
-Unfortunately, the language used in \cite{AGL25} does not include the fallback function construct.
-Moreover, despite using the Parity Multisig Wallet attack as their motivating example, the authors of the type system in \cite{chinese2021flowtypes} do not actually provide a typing rule for the fallback function, which was a key factor in enabling the aforementioned vulnerability.
+Unfortunately, the language used in \cite{AGL25} does not include the fallback function construct, and the authors of the type system in \cite{chinese2021flowtypes}, despite using the PMW attack as their motivating example, do not actually provide a typing rule for the fallback function, which was a key factor in enabling the aforementioned vulnerability.